dignizio-usgs/MDWizard_Source/README.md

 ##### Metadata Wizard version 1.8.1 (Updated 04102017)
 - Downsaved the toolbox bundle within ESRI as a version 10.0 toolbox to ensure backwards compatibility with earlier versions of ArcDesktop.

+##### Metadata Wizard version 1.8.2 (Updated 04252017)
+- Again, downsaved the toolbox bundle within ESRI as a version 10.0 toolbox to ensure backwards compatibility with earlier versions of ArcDesktop to resolve issue.